VictorW96/KP-seminar-paper-Fsharp/README.md

 #### First-class functions

-To be called a functional programming language, the programming languages functions have to fullfill the following propertys:
+To be called a functional programming language, the programming languages functions have to fulfil the following properties:

 * Bind functions to identifiers
 * Store functions in data structures like lists
 * Pass functions as arguments in another function call
 * Return a function from a function call

-Of course F# supports all of the above propertys.
-The first one we have allready seen in the `let prefix` example.
-You can see an example of these propertys [here](https://docs.microsoft.com/en-us/dotnet/fsharp/introduction-to-functional-programming/first-class-functions).
+Of course F# supports all of the above properties.
+The first one we have already seen in the `let prefix` example.
+You can see an example of these properties [here](https://docs.microsoft.com/en-us/dotnet/fsharp/introduction-to-functional-programming/first-class-functions).

 #### The Pipe Operator